Installation and startup

 Install docker and docker compose

-The Production setup HMC Toolbox and HMC Dashboard
+The Production setup HMC Toolbox and HMC Dashboard comes with an easy-to-use Docker container.

 First you need to install Docker (opens in a new tab) as well as Docker Compose V2 (opens in a new tab).